 Period of Carry Forward

 The MAT credit can be carried forward for a period of 15 years after which the credit undergoes a lapse.
 There is no interest paid to the taxpayer during such credit.

 Report From Chartered Accountant

 Every company that abides by the provisions of Section 115JB has to acquire a report from a chartered accountant in Form No. 29B.
 This form guarantees that the book profit has been calculated according to the provisions of Section 115JB.
 The report has to be obtained on or before the due date of filing the income return.
 Form no. 29B of the audit report must be filed electronically.

 Basic Provision of AMT

-The non-corporate taxpayers are entitled for AMT provisions in a modified pattern.
+The non-corporate taxpayers are entitled to AMT provisions in a modified pattern.
 In other words, MAT is applicable for companies and AMT is applicable to individuals.
-The AMT provisions are specified in Sections 115JC to 115JF.e
+The AMT provisions are specified in Sections 115JC to 115JF.